rameshkr1994/Data-Science-Cookbook/Machine-Learning/Overfitting-Notes.md

 - [What to do with "small" data?](https://medium.com/rants-on-machine-learning/what-to-do-with-small-data-d253254d1a89)

+### **_How large datasets help in building better Machine Learning models?_**

+Before we jump to how more data improves model performance, we need to understand  **Bias** and  **Variance**.

+**Bias:**  Let us consider a data set which has a quadratic relationship between dependent and independent variables.
+However, we don't know the true relationship and approximate it as linear.
+In such a case, we will observe a significant difference between our prediction and actual observed data.
+This difference between observed value and the predicted value is called  **Bias**.Such models are said to have less power and represent underfitting.

+**Variance:** In the same example, if we approximate the relationship as cubic or any higher powers, we have a case of high variance.
+Variance is defined as the difference in performance on the training set vs on the test set.
+The major issue with high variance is the model fits the training data really well but it does not generalize well on out of training datasets.
+This is one of the major reasons validation and test set are very important in the model building process.

 ## Small Data problems

 Problems of small-data are numerous, but mainly revolve around high variance: